ashudas0110/Data_Engineering/Spark/Data Scientist Salaries Analysis/README.md

   ```

 * ***result_3 Function***
-  -Filters the DataFrame for records where the employee's residence matches the company location and the salary is greater than 50,000.
+  - Filters the DataFrame for records where the employee's residence matches the company location and the salary is greater than 50,000.
 Then, it counts the         occurrences of each job title, showcasing filtering and aggregation.

   ```python
   def result_3(input_df):